valentina-osorio5/rc1024-code-solutions/express-routes/express-routes-quiz-notes.md

   The request object and the response object as well as the next function.

 - How do you specify and retrieve route parameters?
+  We speciyf the route parameters with a colon and name of the parameter and retrieve it with the params property.

 ## Notes